 A "root canal," or endodontic therapy, is a procedure available to save a tooth that is infected and otherwise would require extraction.

 In decades past, most dentists and society have assumed that people have three sets of teeth in their lifetime: their primary teeth, their permanent teeth and then their dentures.
 Dentures are an uncomfortable, though for many, an inevitable step.
-There are a variety of options for replacing a missing tooth or teeth such as implants, bridges, and dentures.
+There are a variety of options for replacing a missing tooth or teeth such as dental implants, bridges, and dentures.
 This is where we come in, offering you the benefits of each option and helping you to pick the best one for your independent case.

 A crown is a "cap" or covering that wraps and protects the entire visible surface of your damaged tooth.
 A crown works to strengthen the tooth while protecting the existing structure, extending the life of the tooth longer than it would be with a filling or another restoration.
 A dental crown is custom created based on molds of your mouth so that it will fit your tooth and bite pattern, which allows you to keep your natural tooth intact.